 A new roof is a great upgrade for your home, but new siding can really transform it!
-You’re Horizon Restoration representative will present you with several options and help you design a custom plan for you home.
+We’ll send out a qualified roofer to give you a Free Estimate.
+Your Horizon Restoration representative will present you with several options and help you design a custom plan for you home.

 Typically 3 to 7 days.
 Depends on the amount and type of siding, layout of the home, and the weather.

 It is not necessary while the work is being performed.
 It is a good idea to be there the day work begins, so if there are any questions they can be addressed.

 No. We work the home in sections, trying to take off only what we can replace in a day.

 We use corrosion resistant nails from a pneumatic nail gun or hand nailed.

 Typically the garage, but it depends on the home.

 The siding is designed to take the brunt of the water.
 The moisture barrier in conjunction with flashing and window tape keep the water from getting into the wall cavity.

 No, siding systems are designed to shed the water down the walls.
 It will not stop rising water from major or localized flooding.